ARTICLE I MEMBERSHIP

-The URI Chapter of AAUP shall consist of active members of the national organization who pay Chapter dues determined in accordance with Article VII.
+The URI Chapter of AAUP shall consist of active members who have signed a membership card and pay Chapter and National dues determined in accordance with Article VII.

 Members eligible to vote on collective bargaining issues shall be limited to those members paying Chapter dues who are members of the bargaining unit as defined in the recognition clause of the collective bargaining agreement.

 ARTICLE II OFFICERS

 The officers of the Chapter shall be the President, Vice President, Secretary and Treasurer.
 The term shall be for two years and no officer shall serve for more than two successive terms in the same office.
 The vote will be by secret ballot mailed to all members eligible to vote under Article I. Provision shall be made to ensure the anonymity of the voter.
 (Two-year term to become effective with the election of the 1999-2000 executive committee.)

 The President has the authority to call meetings of the Chapter, shall preside over meetings, and has the responsibility for carrying out the purposes and aims of the organization.

 The Vice President has the responsibility for acting in the absence of the President.

 The Secretary shall record minutes of meetings of the Chapter and of the Executive Committee and shall have custody of all records except financial records, of the organization.